Anuj Bidve killer Kiaran Stapleton 'worried psychiatrist'

 Mr Bidve, 23, was killed in Salford.

-The court has heard Mr Stapleton walked up to him and his friends in Ordsall, asked for the time and fired one shot to his victim's head without warning.'No remorse'
+The court has heard Mr Stapleton walked up to him and his friends in Ordsall, asked for the time and fired one shot to his victim's head without warning.

 Prof Eastman, a defence witness who interviewed Stapleton in his prison cell, told the court: "I had three officers outside, I'm long in the tooth but there was just something going on I was a bit concerned about at one point."